ivanearisty/obsidian/Classes + Uni/PDS/Models/Entity Relationships.md

 ## Weak entity sets
 Sometimes there isn't a suitable choice for primary key for an entity set without associating it with another entity set:

+> For every weak entity set, you need a strong entity set to identify it.

 Some situations where this often happens:
 - Want to represent an entity set and also partition it into subgroups
 - Want to represent multiple copies or instances of entities